 HMCS Haida National Historic Site

 Canada’s proud history of wartime naval service is vividly on display aboard legendary HMCS Haida, a Tribal class destroyer that served in the Second World War, the Korean Conflict and the Cold War.
-Distinguishing herself in several historic battles, the Royal Canadian Navy’s most famous ship now proudly rests in Hamilton.
-Explore its historic decks and imagine yourself as a crew member of the destroyer dubbed ‘Canada’s most fightingest ship’.
+Distinguished in several historic battles, the Royal Canadian Navy’s most famous ship now proudly rests in Hamilton.
+Explore the historic decks and imagine yourself as a crew member of the destroyer dubbed ‘Canada’s most fightingest ship’.

 Fort George National Historic Site